 He would clearly benefit from a hair transplant to repair the damage.
 Cameron has also started to show the first few flecks of grey – unsurprising in a man of 48.

-The Labour leader Ed Miliband, 45, has a full head of hair but he is starting to go grey and has a large truft of greying hair on top of his scalp.
+The Labour leader Ed Miliband, 45, has a full head of hair but he is starting to go grey and has a large patch of greying hair on top of his scalp.

-The UKIP leader Nigel Farage, 51, is showing the early signs of male pattern baldness around his temples and he would be benefit from a procedure – either an FUT or FUE transplant.
-He hair is greying, too.
+The UKIP leader Nigel Farage, 51, is showing the early signs of male pattern baldness around his temples and he would benefit from a procedure – either a FUT or FUE transplant.
+His hair is greying, too.

 So has the stress of fighting an election contributed to our political leaders greying hair or hair loss?

 The simple answer is – yes and no.

 In terms of accelerating greyness, the answer is no.

 Even though you sometimes feel like tearing your hair out because of personal, economic, and work-related stress, stress isn’t likely to be the direct cause of hair turning grey.
 Some studies have shown that unavoidable damage to the DNA in cells that produce the pigment responsible for hair colour is most likely the culprit.